hot9cups/lc-daily-challenge/Solutions/Linked List Random Node.md

 <details>
     <summary>A word about the solution</Summary>
     The O(n) time and space solution is trivial.
-O(1) space solution for infinite stream of numbers is obtained via Reservoir sampling, explained <a href = 'https://leetcode.com/problems/linked-list-random-node/solution/'> here </a>.
+O(1) space solution for infinite stream of numbers is obtained via Reservoir sampling, explained <a href = 'https://leetcode.com/problems/linked-list-random-node/solution/'>here.</a>
     Might as well implement it and update the solution here soon(Tomorrow).

 </details>